Ivo-Balbaert/The_Way_to_Mojo/book/12_Working_with_Pointers.md

     var p2 = Pointer[Coord].alloc(2)
 ```

-All the values will in the allocated memory will be garbage.
+All the values in the allocated memory will be garbage.
 We need to manually zero them if there is a chance we might read the value before writing it, otherwise it'll be undefined behavior (UB).
 This is done with the `memset_zero` function from module memory.

 ```py